joshuabvarghese/Movie-Ranking-app/README.md

 Node.js and npm installed on your development machine.
 .NET Core SDK for running the backend Web API.
-Git for version control.
+Git for version control.Getting Started
-Getting Started

 Clone the repository:
 bash